andrew0030/DakimakuraMod/src/main/resources/assets/dakimakuramod/dakis/readme_en.txt

 --------------
 1. Inside the dakimakura-mod directory create a pack directory that will hold all your dakimakura's.
 2. Create a directory for your dakimakura inside the pack directory.
-3. Copy the images for you dakimakura into the folder making sure they are named front.png and back.png.
+3. Copy the images for you dakimakura into the folder making sure they are named front.png and back.png or front.jpg and back.jpg.
 4. Start the game and your dakimakura should be listed in the Dakimakura Mod creative tab.

 The directory structure should look like this.